marcoayora/marcoayora/README.md

 ## About Me

+## About Me

 Hello!
 I'm Marco Ayora, a data science enthusiast based in Barcelona.
-I love diving into data to uncover insights and help drive strategic decisions.
+I love diving into data to uncover insights and drive strategic decisions.
 My journey into data science has equipped me with a robust analytical toolkit, and I'm passionate about translating complex data into actionable insights and accessible visualizations.

+🔍 **Curious Analyst**: Always eager to explore new datasets and uncover hidden patterns.

-I hold a background in data analytics from IronHack, where I've honed my skills in Python, SQL, MongoDB, Tableau, PowerBI, Machine Learning, and Deep Learning.
-From developing predictive models to conducting geospatial analyses, I leverage data to solve real-world problems and inform business strategies.
+📊 **Data-Driven**: Skilled in Python, SQL, MongoDB, Tableau, PowerBI, Machine Learning, and Deep Learning.

-Fluent in English, Spanish, French, Catalan, and with novice proficiency in Japanese, I enjoy adapting my presentations to engage effectively with a global audience.
-My experience as a trained actor also enriches my ability to communicate complex ideas clearly and compellingly.
+🌐 **Multilingual**: Fluent in English, Spanish, French, Catalan, and learning Japanese.

+🎭 **Engaging Presenter**: Experience as a trained actor helps me communicate complex ideas clearly.

+🚀 **Continuous Learner**: Constantly working on new projects and publishing them monthly on GitHub.
+Stay tuned for my latest updates!

 ## Skills